AdhandlaHrithik-123/Quiz-app/README.md

 # PROJECT OVERVIEW :

-This is a Quiz App built using React.js React Context Recharts Framer motion Bootstrap and React Hooks that allows users to take quizzes with multiple-choice and true/false questions
+This is a Quiz App built using **React.js, React Context, Recharts, Framer motion, Bootstrap and React Hooks** that allows users to take quizzes with multiple-choice and true/false questions
-It features a clean UI designed with Bootstrap.
+It features a **clean UI designed with Bootstrap**.
 The app includes a **dark mode toggle** for better accessibility.
-Additionally, Recharts is used to visualize quiz performance with interactive charts.
+Additionally, **Recharts is used to visualize quiz performance with interactive charts**.

 # SETUP INSTRUCTIONS :